lux4rd0/kasa-collector/README.md

         restart: always
     version: '3.3'

-An example docker run command may also be used:
+Or use this example docker run command:

     docker run -d \
           --name=kasa-collector \